rsjtaylor/libadm/docs/element_api.rst

    .. cpp:function:: void remove(Parameter parameter)

-      For parameters with multiple values, remove one.
+      For parameters with multiple values, remove the provided value if present.

 These methods are implemented in some common patterns for parameters which behave in different ways:

 .. cpp:class:: template<typename T> adm::RequiredParameter

-   Required parameters must be specified in the ADM XML.
+   Required parameters are those which must always be present in the element according to the ADM standard.

    .. cpp:function:: template<> bool get<T>()